Understand your bill or invoice for Microsoft 365 for business

 You can't add a PO number to an existing invoice.
 The PO number will appear on all future invoices.

-At the bottom of the Edit details for paying by voice pane, enter your PO number, and then select Save.
+- At the bottom of the Edit details for paying by invoice pane, enter your PO number, and then select Save.

 Billing information for Microsoft 365 for business in Mexico (article)